benjaminhoffman/gatsby-plugin-segment-js/README.md

 A lightweight & feature-rich Gatsby plugin to easily add [Segment JS snippet](https://segment.com/docs/connections/sources/catalog/libraries/website/javascript/quickstart/) to your site.

+## We need your help! 🙏🏽
+We're looking for active contributors to this repo!
+If you're interested, simply open an issue or PR of your own and indicate that you'd like to help.
+Check out our open issues and PRs.
+We also need to beef up testing.
+Contributors get to:
+- manage versioning and deploys by publishing new versions to NPM
+- determine which features get launched by merging pull requests
+- oversee the community through commenting on and managing pull requests and issues

+⚜️ Being an active contributor is great for the community and your engineering resume.⚜️

 ## Features

 Packed with features: